LeSchnee/capitalization-term-paper/README.md

 This repository contains a (bachelor) term paper on capitalization (2017), the data used, a follow-up study conducted for a (master) term paper in statistics (2020) as well as the data used in both papers and the R script for the second paper.

-# 2017 paper
-title: "Gender und Großschreibung.
+# 2017 paper: "Gender und Großschreibung.
 Misogyner Einfluss in der Entwicklung der satzinternen Großschreibung im Frühneuhochdeutschen"

 I analyzed the interaction between two factors that influence the capitalization of nouns: gender and moral evaluation of the referent.
 The results show that terms denoting male referents have a general tendency towards capitalization, uneffected by the respective moral evaluation of the referent.
 Capitalization of the terms denoting female referents, however, does show a significant effect of the respective moral evaluation of the referent.